alexanderrich/exploration_consumption/doc/journal/paper.md

-both videos and static noises have. @Navarick1998 found that 40% of participant showed a consistent strong bias towards watching an immediate shorter video, even when a longer video could be obtained by waiting 30 seconds. @Solnick1980 found that a 90 second cessation of noise was preferred over a 120 second sessation with a 60 second wait, but found that this preference flipped when a front-end delay of only 30 seconds was added.
+both videos and static noises have. @Navarick1998 found that 40% of participant showed a consistent strong bias towards watching an immediate shorter video, even when a longer video could be obtained by waiting 30 seconds. @Solnick1980 found that a 90 second cessation of noise was preferred over a 120 second cessation with a 60 second wait, but found that this preference flipped when a front-end delay of only 30 seconds was added.
 And in a similar vein, @Millar1984 found that people strongly preferred 20 seconds playing a video game followed by a 40 second